atrahhdis/mahasivipassana/content/about.md

 ## E-books

-All e-books offered on MVMR are based on freely distributed Dharma books.
+All e-books offered on MVMR are based on freely distributed Dharma material.

 ### Software